Meet The Team

 Janet McKee is a board certified Holistic Health Counselor and a certified member of the American Association of Drugless Practitioners.
 After working in the corporate environment and obtaining her MBA from the University of Pittsburgh, Ms. McKee pursued a career in health and wellness by attending the Institute for Integrative Nutrition in affiliation with Columbia University.
 She is also a Western Pennsylvania Instructor for the Physician’s Committee for Responsible Medicine.

-Janet is the Founder and Executive Producer for SanaView, a national company whose mission is to teach easy, effective and enjoyable ways to embrace a better life - a life that is happier, healthier and more fulfilling.
+Janet is the Founder of SanaView, a national company whose mission is to teach easy, effective and enjoyable ways to embrace a better life - a life that is happier, healthier and more fulfilling.
 Janet has compiled her own recipe collection book titled “Fabulous Recipes for Vibrant Health,” and has released a documentary, “Bethany’s Story,” about the healing power of food.
 Most recently, she has developed SanaView Farms, an historic landmark organic farm near Seven Springs Mountain Resort in Pennsylvania, where her team is teaching ways to regenerate our land and our health.

 Advisory Board, Ayurveda Practitioner